India officer threatened for saving Muslim

 Police officials working with him have said that he has received threats to his life, and has been sent on leave.

-Some politicians have also publicly justified the actions of the mob.
+Some government officials have also publicly justified the actions of the mob.

 "It's wrong when these people (Muslim men) bring Hindu girls to our places of worship despite knowing it's a temple and it's pious," Rakesh Nainwal, an MLA of the ruling Bharatiya Janata Party (BJP), told BBC Punjabi's Sunil Kataria.